brightzheng100/vi-people-counting-example/IEAM.md

 IEAM Service/Node Admin can deploy services, based on deployment `policy` and/or `pattern`, to Edge Nodes.

-Let's do it in our laptop, not the Edge Node -- but we can do anywhere.
+Let's do it in our laptop, not the Edge Node -- but we can do anywhere as long as we have the right key.

 ```sh
 # cd to the top folder